dojoengine/book/src/tutorial/onchain-chess/4-test.md

 6. Move `white_pawn_1` to (1,5)
 7. Occupy `black_pawn_2`

-To spawn the piece, use `initiate_system` that we created.
+To spawn the piece, use the `initiate_system` that we created.
 To move the piece, use `move_system` that we created.
 Need to check while running `move_system`, if we can able to occupy the right piece if chance.

-Before you jump on the code, Do this as followings to make integration test as seperate from original unit tests :
+Before you jump on the code, Do the as followings to make the integration test separate from original unit tests :

 - Copy the tests below and paste them at the bottom of your `src/tests.cairo` file.
 - Create `test.cairo` at your src and update `lib.cairo` while adding `mod tests;` line.